geo3geo/LED-clock/README.md

    press th and sweep will restart.e button to increment hours. no press for 3 seconds causes hours LED to stop flashing and the minutes LED to flash, press button to increment minutes.
 No press for 3 seconds causes end of exit mode and the sweep will restart.

-   The chimes version provides a colourful display on the hour and half hour for 20/10 seconds resp.
+   The chimes version also provides a colourful display on the hour and half hour for 20/10 seconds resp.
    Silent chimes!

    There are various clock facias on Google images so print out whichever takes your fancy or design your own!